fennelLabs/SupplyMesh/README.md

 Individuals can browse requests and participate in crowdfunding them.

-The hospital can view the entire history of a vendor's interactions.
+The transparent and imutable nature of the blockchain presents a unique ability to trace the entire history of any vendor, allowing hospitals to determine whether or not they should accept a bid.

 ## How we built it
 SupplyMesh is a Decentralized Application.